hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/esummary.md

 ## The Alps and the Jura

 Of the twenty surveys in the Alps survey area 17 met the length and width criteria of greater than 10m.
 The median survey value was 110 p/100m, less than the median value of all the other survey areas (189 p/100m).
 Objects related to consumption such as food and drink or tobacco were a smaller percent of the total and had a lower p/100m rate compared to the results from shoreline locations.
 This difference could be in part due to the low levels of urbanization that characterizes the Alps survey area with respect to all other survey areas and the tendency of material to flow downstream.
-For Alps survey methodology and results see [Les Alpes](lesalpes).
+For Alps survey methodology and results see [The Alps and the Jura](lesalpes).

 ## Communicating results

-For communicating pollution quantities, converting results into a simple metric of average pieces per 100m is useful as the average is generally larger and rarely 0.
-However, the average maybe twice the median when extreme values are considered `causing confusion regarding the difference between observed and reported results`.
+For communicating pollution quantities, converting results into a simple metric of average pieces per 100m is tempting as the average is generally larger than the median and rarely 0.
+However, the average may be twice the median when extreme values are considered causing confusion regarding the difference between observed and reported results.
 Communicating the range of likely values or the likelihood of finding an object is more informative and repeatable when following similar protocols.
 For example, when interpretating the quantities of industrial pellets identified on Lac Léman:

-> There were 1’387 GPI or 5% of all objects identified on Lac Léman.
-The number of pellets per 100m ranges from 0 -1033 depending on the region.
-For the lake in general there is a approximately a 40% chance of finding at least one pellet at a survey, anywhere.
-In some locations Genève (60% chance) or Préverenges (80% chance) production pellets are regular features on these beaches, amounts between 3p/100m and 56p/100m are common.
+> There were 1’387 plastic production pellets (GPI) or 5% of all objects identified on Lac Léman.
+The number of pellets per 100m ranges from 0 -1,033 depending on the region.
+For the lake in general there is approximately a 40% chance of finding at least one pellet at a survey, anywhere.
+In some locations, like Genève (60% chance) or Préverenges (80% chance), production pellets are regular features on these beaches and amounts between 3p/100m and 56p/100m are common.

 ## Conclusions

-On a national scale the survey results were stable with respect to 2017.
+On a national scale, the survey results were stable with respect to 2017.
 However, there was a general decrease in the quantity of food, drink and tobacco objects.
-Infrastructure objects and fragmented plastics and foams not decline and some locations may have experienced sharp increases.
+Infrastructure objects and fragmented plastics and foams did not decline and some locations may have experienced sharp increases.
 Pandemic restrictions limiting large outdoor gatherings may have had a beneficial effect on the reduction of food, drink and tobacco items.
-The greatest increases in infrastructure related objects were in Valais, Vaud and Brienze, locations in proximity to the Rhône and Aare Rivers discharge points.
+The greatest increases in infrastructure related objects were in Valais, Vaud and Brienz, which are locations near the Rhône and Aare rivers discharge points.

 The land use around a survey location has a measurable effect on the deposition of certain objects.
 The more buildings and fixed infrastructure there are the more tobacco and food products are found.
 Objects like fragmented plastics and industrial sheeting do not have the same association and are identified at approximately equal rates indifferent of the land use with increases near river/canal discharge points.
 Count methods are preferred for assessing litter composition and density in marine environments although, a methodology has not been standardized for freshwater systems.
 Currently three of the four survey areas in the IQAASL are actively monitored by research and governmental agencies downstream of Switzerland using similar methods presented in this report.
 Additionally, regional associations in Switzerland are actively pursuing a standardization of reporting and protocols with partner organizations in the EU.

 There is broad-based support for this type of reporting method.
 The IQAASL is a citizen-science project that only uses open-source tools and shares data on GNU public license, enabling collaboration with stakeholders.
 At the end of the mandate, December 31, 2021, Hammerdirt will assume the responsibility of maintaining the code and data repository which is hosted publicly on Github.

 The associations that participated in the IQAASL are actively seeking ways to incorporate the data collection process and/or the results into their own business model.
 However, there is a shortage of data scientists within many regional associations which may lengthen the process of integration and stifle the rate of innovation at the level where it is needed most.

 ## Recommendations